icub-tech-iit/ergocub-software/src/modules/ergoCubEmotions/README.md

 ## ergoCubEmotions
-This repo contains the `ergoCubEmotions` modul that allows to display different facial expressions on ergoCub.
+This repo contains the `ergoCubEmotions` module that allows displaying several facial expressions on ergoCub.
 This module can be run enabling the cmake flag `COMPILE_ergoCubEmotions` and it needs [OpenCV v4.x](https://github.com/opencv/opencv) or higher to be used.
 ### Usage
 ```sh